 The last to do when setting up OBS is in the 'Advanced’ menu.

 Leave the process priority at above normal and renderer on Direct3D 11

-Code format should be set to NV12, YUV color space to 709 and YUV color range to FULL.
-This will give you the best colour rendering.
+Code format should be set to NV12, YUV color space to 709, and YUV color range to FULL.
+This will give you the best color rendering.

 Although OBS is one of the best free video editing suites available right now, it does have its faults.
 The biggest problem with OBS is the software is difficult for beginners to use – hence why I get so many people asking me about the best OBS settings for recording.

 If you keep running into problems with OBS, try a different video recorder.
-The best alternative is Filmora scrn.
+The best alternative is DemoCreator Screen Recorder.
 It’s far easier to use than setting up OBS.

-One of the best features of Filmora scrn is the program enables you to record from 2 devices simultaneously – your screen and your webcam so if you are hosting a chat show, tutorial or recording a game, you can show viewers your screen and appear in the corner of your screen at the same time.
+One of the best features of DemoCreator is the program, which enables you to record from 2 devices simultaneously – your screen and your webcam.
+If you are hosting a chat show, tutorial, or recording a game, you can show viewers your screen and appear in the corner of your screen at the same time.
 What’s more, it allows you to record at up to 120 fps, which is perfect for recording fast-paced games.